ashutoshc8101/ashutoshc8101/README.md

 - 🔭 I’m currently working on fossasia/susi.ai and coding-club-iit-jammu/coding-club-iit-jammu.github.io

-- 🌱 I’m currently learning react and redux
+- 🌱 I’m currently learning angular and jest.

 - 👯 I’m looking to collaborate on frontend and backend (nodejs) projects.

-- 🤔 I’m looking for help with Kubernetes
+- 🤔 I’m looking for help with testing.

 - 📫 How to reach me:
     - Email: ashutoshc8101@gmail.com